 - XML Secured Payload specification (ATS 5281-2010)

-The PDF specifications are free and are available online at the Standards Australia e-health website.
-You will be required to register with Standards Australia to access these specifications.
+The PDF specifications are free and available online at the Standards Australia e-health website.
+You need to register with Standards Australia to access these specifications.

 A complete current version of HI licensed material for software developers.

 Licence Agreement for Healthcare Identifiers Service software developers

 Software developers must accept the conditions of the Licence Agreement.

 You can provide feedback on draft versions of our Licence Agreements.

 When available, the next draft version of the material is provided for comment and feedback before being released as the final version.

 There is currently no draft version available for comment.

 You can get archived versions of licensed material by emailing the HI Vendor Operations Team.